Mitchelstown: Co-operative

-In 1989 Mitchelstown Co-operative merged with Ballyclough Co-operative (based in Mallow, County Cork) to create an enlarged Dairygold Co-Operative.
-The co-op is now the largest farmer owned co-operative in Ireland with its headquarters in Mitchelstown.
+In October 1990, Mitchelstown Co-operative merged with Ballyclough Co-operative (based in Mallow, County Cork) to create an enlarged Dairygold Co-Operative.
+The co-op is now the largest farmer owned co-operative in Ireland and has its headquarters in Mitchelstown.
+One of the first managers of Mitchelstown Creameries was Eamon Roche, who was credited with the organisation's massive growth.